mih-dotcom/vinty-telegram-marketplace/README.md

 To wire up n8n: add a `VITE_N8N_BASE_URL` env var, replace each function body with a `fetch()` call to `${VITE_N8N_BASE_URL}/<route>`, and keep the return types identical.
-No component or screen needs to change.
+No component or screen needs to change

 ## Notes on this prototype